melezhik/doubletap/main.md

 ---

-Boxes could be predefined, allow to reuse implementations for some standard cases like checking if packages are installed, services are enabled and web servers work correctly, etc.
+Boxes - are abstractions for anything that produces some text output.
+Check rules are executed on dedicated server ( http://127.0.0.1:9191 by default ) against the output and test reports are send back to client.
+Boxes could be predefined and comes with dtap distrbtion or could be written un in place as simple bash commands ( `--box -` notation ), allow to implement standard cases like running package manager commands, make http client calls or just ps aux to grep proccess list.
+So for terminology funs, boxes are producers, check rules are applied to data pruduced by on dedicated server which is a consumer and results are sent back.

 The previous example could be rewritten with using `http-client` box (which under the hood executes curl call):